Get started today.

 Kitchen cupboard items for messy play ideas

-Jelly and ice are tactile ingredients for messy play activities in the nursery, allowing the extra opportunity to hide small toys and objects in the mixture for an additional layer of fun.
-It is important to know your children’s likes and dislikes when it comes to new textures and sensory play.
-This will help you to build new sensory experiences without the child becoming overwhelmed (especially with children that may be on the Autism pathway).
-Blossom’s Child Profile allows parents to add new likes and dislikes easily at any time, helping your nursery practitioners to plan fun sensory activities.
+It’s important to know your children’s likes and dislikes regarding new textures and sensory play.
+This will help you to build new sensory experiences without the child becoming overwhelmed (especially with children who may be on the Autism pathway).

 Blossom Educational - Profile history screen